russmatney/org-crud/readme.md

 org-mode.
 That tool needed to be able to treat org files like a database of items.

-It was pulled out to make it easy to convert org files to markdown, and targetted a use-case for publishing my [org-roam](https://github.com/org-roam/org-roam/) directory.
-Emacs/Org supports export like this as well, but because I already had most of this, it wasn't too much more to write the `org-crud.markdown` namespace.
+It was pulled out of that tool to allow a few other libraries to use it independently (russmatney/ralphie), and also to add support for converting org files to markdown.
+See [markdown](#markdown).

 Org-crud aims to provide simple interactions with org files to clojure code.